openstack-archive/fuel-plugin-lma-collector/specs/lma-collector-plugin-spec.rst

 Other deployer impact
 ---------------------

-The deployer will have to run an ElasticSearch cluster and/or an InfluxDB cluster to store the collected data.
+The deployer will have to run an Elasticsearch cluster and/or an InfluxDB cluster to store the collected data.
 Eventually, these requirements will be addressed by additional Fuel plugins once the custom role feature [#]_ gets available.